Ukraine: ‘Fast-track’ talks underway for missiles, planes

 The U.S. decision persuaded German Chancellor Olaf Scholz, who had expressed concern about a unilateral action drawing Russia’s wrath, to agree to send 14 Leopard 2 tanks from Germany’s stocks and to allow European countries with tanks to send some of theirs.

+Western weapons have proven essential to Ukraine’s defense while stoking ever-higher tensions with Moscow.
+Russia’s Defense Ministry said Saturday that Ukrainian forces used U.S.-made HIMARS rockets to strike a hospital in the eastern Ukrainian town of Novoaidar, killing 14 people.

+Novoaidar is located in Luhansk province, which is almost entirely under the control of Russian forces or Russian-backed separatists.
+The Russian Defense Ministry alleged the hospital was deliberately targeted.
+Its claim of a strike in Novoaidar could not be immediately verified.

-Amid news of the coordinated effort, Russia bombarded Ukraine with missiles, exploding drones and artillery shells.
+Amid the news of the Western pledges of heavy tanks, Russia bombarded Ukraine with missiles, exploding drones and artillery shells this week.
 The attacks continued Saturday, when Russian missiles struck the city of Kostyantynivka in eastern Ukraine’s Donetsk province.

 The missiles fell in a residential area, killing three civilians, wounding 14 and damaging four high-rise apartment buildings, a hotel and garages, Gov. Pavlo Kyrylenko said.